tmkim/dank_bank/DEVLOG.md

         so it's specifically something on my items page.
     Ooohh ok. so there was an issue with how I was hiding components.
 It just didn't show as an issue during initial testing.
     Fixed the way that my pages/components check for JWT and how they hide links/components!

+    Did some work updating UI.
+Also removed table skeleton because not really necessary.